Skip to content

 Puffed Rice and aloo chop are one of the favorite delicacies of Bengalis.

 Aloo chop is especially popular in places like West Bengal, Bangladesh, Orissa, and Bihar.
+It is the easiest and tangy snack that you can enjoy for your breakfast.
+This Bengali food is mostly of rural origin.

-If you are an early riser and if you go for a morning walk, you can see street vendors who are arranging for firewood and lighting up the chulhas to fry aloo chop and jalebis.
+If you are an early riser and if you go for a morning walk, you can see street vendors who are arranging for firewood and lighting up the Chulhas to fry aloo chop and jalebis.

 ADVERTISEMENT

-Every Bengali person loves to eat puffed rice (murmura/ muri) along with tasty side dishes of jalebi and aloo chop.
+Every Bengali person loves to eat puffed rice (Murmura/Muri) along with tasty side dishes of jalebi and aloo chop.

-Aloo chop is actually a type of croquette that is made of mashed potatoes prepared with roasted spices with the outer peel made of besan.
+Many households also prepare this aloo chop recipe at home.
+It is actually a type of croquette that is made of mashed potatoes prepared with roasted spices with the outer peel made of besan.

 Finely chop green chilies, and onions, and enjoy it with puffed rice, hot aloo chop, and jalebis.
+Trust me it is the most delicious and popular breakfast platter among the bongs.

 Many people also enjoy Puffed rice with aloo chop and samosas as an evening snack.